March 2023 Healthy News from Hollstrom & Associates Inc Failed Back Surgery Back Pain Relief with Gentle Spinal Manipulation Take Your Vitamin D!

 image of a Largo spinal manipulation for back pain after back surgery

-Listen to this PODCAST with Dr. Gary Stefanick on The Back Doctors Podcast with Dr. Michael Johnson as he describes the relief his patient got with The Cox® Technic System of Spinal Pain Management.
+Listen to this PODCAST with Dr. Gary Stefanick on The Back Doctors Podcast with Dr. Michael Johnson as he describes the relief his patient felt with The Cox® Technic System of Spinal Pain Management.

 TIP OF THE MONTH: Another Reason to Be Up on Your Vitamin D!
 LBP And Disc Degeneration